Khan1832/Verilog/Memory/readme.md

 # About the Project

-The Verilog module `memdes` implements a memory design with a specified width, depth, and address width.
-It provides functionalities to read and write data into memory locations.
-The testbench (`tb`) demonstrates various test scenarios to validate the functionality of the memory design.
+This project is a Verilog-based simulation and testing environment for a memory design (memdes).

+The testbench (tb) includes functionalities to write and read data from the memory at specified addresses, employing different test cases.

+The memory is parameterized by width, depth, and address width.

+The project encompasses modules for writing and reading operations, employing a simulated clock and reset logic.

+The simulation generates a log file ("data.log") with timing information, addresses, and data during memory transactions.

+Test cases cover full memory access, accessing half of the memory, and accessing quarters of the memory, aiming to validate the memory module's functionality and performance.

+ModelSim is used for simulation, and a provided script automates compilation, simulation, and waveform generation for ease of testing.

 # Usage
 1. Clone the repository: